ozum/pg-generator/README.md

 Detects relations between tables in different schemas.
 For example relations between public.account table and other_schema.customer table.

 ### Highly configurable
-This module uses node-configure module.
+This module uses [config](https://www.npmjs.com/package/config) module.
 It is also possible to point a custom configuration file via CLI.
 See configuration parameters below in this document.

 ### Fully Customizable
 This module uses [consolidate](https://www.npmjs.com/package/consolidate) compatible templates to generate model files.
 It uses [Swig](https://www.npmjs.com/package/swig) by default.
-User can use his/her custom templates without altering original one by pointing (COnfig: template.folder and template.engine:'swig') config values.
+User can use his/her custom templates without altering original one by pointing (Config: template.folder and template.engine:'swig') config values.
 Looking default templates in template folder of this module is highly recommended.

 There should at least be three files in custom template folder:
     index.ext  Default template file. ext is whatever extension is used for your template engine. index.js   This file is copied with generated files.
 It's purpose is use generated files utils.js   This file is copied with generated files.
 Contains helper functions.

-### CLI Supoport
+### CLI Support
-If this module is installed globally with npm -g then sqgen command would be available system wide to generate model files.
+If this module is installed as suggested globally with npm -g then spgen command would be available system wide to generate model files.

 ### Smart Naming of Models and Relations
-pg-sequelize-generator uses table names or schema.table names for model naming.
+sequelize-pg-generator uses table names or schema.table names for model naming.
 For relations it uses foreign key names and relation names from your database.
 (You are naming your relations in database meaningfully right?)
 Both camel case (tableName) or untouched names (table_name) methods can be used via configuration.
 Naming conventions are based on Sequelize module suggestions and generated explicitly with 'as' parameter.

                       product_cart_line_items              cart_cart_line_items
     TABLE:   product -------------------------< line_item >--------------------- cart
-    COLUMNS: id                                 cart_id                          id
+    COLUMNS: id                                 cart_id (FK)                     id
-             name                               product                          customer_id
+             name                               product (FK)                     customer_id (FK)
              color                              quantity

     NOTE: Beware line_item.cart_id has id suffix but line_item.product hasn't.
 This inconsistency is made purposefully for the sake of this example.